Beat Panic Interview-undoubtedly one of Australia's premier post-punk bands.

 For my last band, I was doing frantic political screeds so it's been interesting pulling back to a more introspective place.
 Oftentimes I like to try to split the difference between the two in Beat Panic, at least in that first batch of songs.
 There are political underpinnings to some of the more personal songs like Sunk Cost (about trying to silence your inner class traitor).
 Shit remains grim out there AND in here haha.
 I wish I could mix the personal and political with deft concision like Billy Bragg or something but I’ll have to settle for my tortured mixed metaphors and run on sentences.
 I do like to get in the weeds a bit, I’m glad it works for you, not sure if it’s everyone’s cup of tea!

-What is the band’s creative process?
+the band’s creative process?

-What fosters your creativity and what hinders it?
+fosters your creativity and what hinders it?

-What has being an artist taught you?
+has being an artist taught you?

 Luke: Everyone contributes to this band which is something I really enjoy.
 Sometimes someone will come in with a full song that we'll just tweak around the edges, and sometimes someone will just bring a riff or two and we'll all play with it until it ends up sounding like a song.
 Often I'll have an idea and it will end up taking on a whole new vibe after a few months playing it together.
 I love that feeling of excitement you get as an idea evolves organically into something approaching a finished product and everyone is into it.